General Knowledge

 Frequently Asked Questions

-Could you survive in space without a suit?
+Can you survive without a spacesuit?

 Last updated: March 2026